-According to notifications of Sulzer shareholders, one shareholder held more than 3% of Sulzer Ltd's share capital on December 31, 2017.
-On March 13, 2017 (published on the SIX disclosure platform on March 18, 2017), Viktor Vekselberg held 63.42% of Sulzer shares.
-The shares are directly held by Liwet Holding AG, Tiwel Holding AG, and Renova Innovation Technologies.
-All three are part of the Renova Group.
-For detailed information, see the respective disclosure notifications on www.six-exchange-regulation.com.
+According to notifications of Sulzer shareholders, one shareholder held more than 3% of Sulzer Ltd's share capital on December 31, 2018.
+As published on the SIX disclosure platform on May 29, 2018, Viktor Vekselberg held 48.82% of Sulzer shares.
+The shares are directly held by Tiwel Holding AG.
+For information on shareholders of Sulzer Ltd that have reported shareholdings of over 3% or a reduction of shareholdings below 3% in the financial year 2018, please refer to the website of the Disclosure Office of the SIX Swiss Exchange www.six-exchange-regulation.com/en/home/publications/significant-shareholders.html.
 For the positions held by Sulzer and information on shareholders, see note 23 to the "Consolidated financial statements."
 There are no cross-shareholdings where the capital or voting stakes on either side exceed the threshold of 3%.